Are you the dating type to dive in relationships whole heartily only to be hurt in love time and time again?

 To tell how people feel about love and relationships, it’s all about the mindset and how emotionally mature they are.

-7 Red flags for protecting yourself in love:
+7 Signs to lookout for when protecting yourself in love:

 1. What is the mindset they use to deal with their problems?